-The Occupational Employment Statistics (OES) program produces employment and wage estimates annually for over 800 occupations.
-These estimates are available for the nation as a whole, for individual States, and for metropolitan and nonmetropolitan areas; national occupational estimates for specific industries are also available.
+The Occupational Employment and Wage Statistics (OEWS) program produces employment and wage estimates annually for nearly 800 occupations.
+These estimates are available for the nation as a whole, for individual states, and for metropolitan and nonmetropolitan areas; national occupational estimates for specific industries are also available.

-Healthcare occupations had employment of 12 million in May 2015, representing
+Healthcare practitioners and technical occupations had employment of 8.8 million in May 2021,

-nearly 9 percent of total national employment.
-Registered nurses (2.7 million),
+representing 6.2 percent of national employment.
+Registered nurses (3.0 million) was the largest

 Over 4,800 unique maps are available showing employment, wages, and location quotients for 800 occupations by state or area.
 Employment maps show employment levels for the occupation in each state or area.
 Wage maps show mean wages for the occupation in each area.
 Location quotients are a measure of the relative importance of an occupation in an area, and maps show the share of an occupation's employment in an area relative to the U.S. average.
 Get started by clicking on the chart to the right.
 From the drop down menus, select an occupational group and occupation, and then select the indicator to map.

 The United States is a country of great opportunities.
 When we think of opportunities, large metropolitan areas like Los Angeles, New York, or Chicago naturally come to mind.
 But did you know that some occupations are more concentrated in nonmetropolitan areas, and some of them are well-paid occupations?